jeremylynch83/drjeremylynch/master/master.md

 ## Benefits of MMA embolisation

-Compared with traditional surgery, MMA embolisation has several advantages:
+MMA embolisation has several advantages:

 * Minimally invasive, with only a small incision in the wrist or groin
 * Less discomfort and faster recovery
-* Often performed without a hospital stay
+* Can be performed without a hospital stay
-* Much lower recurrence rate (around 2–3% compared with up to 25% after surgery)
 * Targets the underlying cause of the bleeding, not just the blood that has already collected

 ## Risks and possible complications

 MMA embolisation is generally very safe, but as with any medical procedure there are risks.
-These include bleeding, infection, stroke, pain, or vision problems.
+These include bleeding in the brain or access site (wrist or groin), infection, stroke, pain, or vision problems.
 Serious complications are rare and occur in only about 1% of patients.

 ## Recovery and follow-up